From the Cordyline plant family, of which there are wide varieties, you’ll also find Cordyline Fruticosa and a sport named Cordyline Red Sister.

 Plant the seedlings in individual pots once they become large enough to handle.

-Water them regularly, and when they are about 4” inches tall, transplant them in their permanent position.
+Water them regularly, and when they are about 4” inches tall, transplant them into their permanent position.

 When using tip or stem cuttings: